Aditeya Baral

 New York, NY

-I am a Masters in Computer Science student at New York University’s Courant Institute of Mathematical Sciences, where I am advised by Shauli Ravfogel and Tal Linzen at the CILVR lab and collaborating with Jackson Petty at the Computation and Psycholinguistics lab.
+I am a Masters in Computer Science student at New York University’s Courant Institute of Mathematics, Computing and Data Science, where I work at the CILVR lab and the Computation and Psycholinguistics lab, advised by Tal Linzen, Shauli Ravfogel, and Jackson Petty.

-My research primarily focuses on language understanding, reasoning and interpretability.
-My work spans representation learning, pre-training and transfer learning techniques, with a focus on studying the training and inference dynamics of language models – how they encode and represent knowledge, apply it to solve tasks, and how we can control and interpret their internal representations.
+I am fascinated by how we acquire and use languages across diverse contexts, specifically in understanding how linguistic information is transformed into abstract internal ideas – and how this process translates to machines.
+My goal is to uncover the principles underlying how machines learn, understand, and reason with language.
+My research primarily focuses on language understanding, reasoning, and interpretability through representation learning, with emphasis on studying the training and inference dynamics of language models – how they encode and represent knowledge, apply it to solve tasks, and how we can control and interpret their internal representations.

 You can read about my current and my published research on my publications page!